Offering a Training in Psychoanalytic Psychotherapy (psychotherapytraining.co)

 There are four assessed pieces of work during the three years of seminars: two in the first year and one at the end of the second and third years.
 The fifth and final assignment, which is usually called the ‘long essay’, may be written after the completion of the minimum period of working with training patients, and is the final step towards professional membership.

-Applications for this training open on 1st December 2017 and close on 15th May 2018.
+Applications for this training is now open and close on 31 May 2021.

 In order to be considered for the training, candidates must normally be at least 25 years of age and:

 - have completed the apptraining foundation course or the equivalent (the Training Committee is the body which considers exemptions for the foundation course).

 - must normally hold a degree or equivalent professional qualification, although applications form unqualified candidates will be considered.